Get in touch

 The wedding day

 I arrive well before my agreed upon start time to get a lay of the land and scout little nooks for first looks, family photos, portraits, etc. I will virtually scout prior to the wedding day to get an idea of what lighting conditions will look like at various points in the day.
-For elopements, my research of the area will be a bit more intensive.
+For elopements, my research of the area is quite a bit more extensive.

 My approach is laid back, hands off, yet immersive.
 When I arrive on your wedding day, I like to step back and observe while also getting comfortable and making friends with your people.
 I see the best moments unfold and get the best photos when everyone is being themselves.
 It's always going to be about emotion for me, so I try to document in a way that nurtures and encourages any emotion present to truly be felt.
 Candid moments are perfect to capture for this very reason, between you and your partner and moments with your friends and family.
 I let moments play out organically to let you experience them authentically (while I have my camera pressed up against me face).